syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### ExcelVersion

-SfDataGrid allow to export the data to excel with different version based on our requirement by using `ExcelVersion` property.
+SfDataGrid allows you to export the data to excel in specific versions based on your requirement by using [DataGridExcelExportingOption.ExcelVersion](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExcelVersion.html) property.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();